brammitch/recharts-to-png/README.md

 # recharts-to-png

-A wrapper around [html2canvas](https://github.com/niklasvh/html2canvas) that will convert any element to an image with the `useGenerateImage` hook.
+A wrapper around [html2canvas](https://github.com/niklasvh/html2canvas) that will convert any HTML element to an image with the `useGenerateImage` hook.
 This is a universal function that will work with any HTML element; it is not specific to Recharts.

 This library was originally written specifically to transform [Recharts](https://github.com/recharts/recharts) charts to PNG, via `useCurrentPng` and `CurrentPng`. **These are not compatible with the newly released Recharts v3.** To use this library with Recharts, either stick with Recharts v2 or utilize the `useGenerateImage` hook.